Written by: Greg Ellifritz

 One additional preparation I make is that I prepare to use any “battlefield pickup” weapons I may be able to acquire overseas in an emergency.
 I look at the weapons that local cops/soldiers/security guards carry and make sure I can use them proficiently.
 The chance of me needing some local cop’s gun is extremely low, but so is being caught in a hurricane or trapped in a volcanic eruption.
 I’ve experienced both of those events while traveling and want to be prepared on weapons side of things as well.

-Since I most recently traveled to the Dominican Republic, I’ll give you my pre-trip range training practice session details as an example of what I do for most of the countries I visit.
+Before I got sick with Covid, I most recently traveled to the Dominican Republic, I’ll give you my pre-trip range training practice session details as an example of what I do for most of the countries I visit.
 In the Dominican, you generally see a lot of .38 revolvers.
 You also see pistol gripped pump shotguns (usually Winchesters).
 In a crisis, if I had to arm myself, I would either offer to buy one of those guns for an exorbitant sum of money or I’d choke out an unsuspecting security guard (sorry dude) and “acquire” his weapon.
 I need to make sure I am very proficient with both weapon types.

 I broke my Winchester pump out of the gun safe and did a little dry firing.
 The big difference between the Winchester and other brands of shotgun is the location of the safety.
 I spent a few minutes dryfiring and working the safety until I was completely comfortable with it.